I LOVE THAT YOU FOUND ME!

 Thank you taking a few minutes to find out if I could be the doula for your family!
 I hope you found my profile on DoulaMatch or were given my name by one of my wonderful previous clients.
-If you found me through Google, I am so excited to get to know you better, and look forward to hearing all about your plans as you welcome your baby home.
+If you found me through Google, wow!
+I am so excited to get to know you better, and look forward to hearing all about your plans as you welcome your baby home.
+Here is where I share doula services, prices and helpful direction to make your search efficient and helpful.

 Fertility benefits are a perk offered by many highly rated businesses that include banks, financial firms, health care giants, and niche forward-thinking employers.
 They are separate from your insurance and can be used by spouses or partners who have their own health insurance.
 Personal experience with my clients indicates that almost half of the HR representatives do not know and/or share that these benefits are available to you.
 More than a few people found me after a co-worker told them about how wonderful it was to have doula costs reimbursed through fertility benefits – this includes lactation, day time help or overnight care!